-Obviously, bar injury cases can be extremely unique and are frequently fact-driven, depending on the type of injury and what safety measures a reasonable bar owner should have undertaken.
+Bar injury are frequently fact-driven and can be extremely unique, depending on the type of injury and what safety measures a reasonable bar owner would have taken.
 Given that, it is highly likely that you will ultimately need to consult with an expert who will guide you through security and safety specifics.
 But knowing the basics of what to initially investigate and look out for will give you a head start in deciding whether to take on a case with this type of liability challenge.